jordalgo/estream/readme.md

 ## Pipes

-Every pipe has `next`, `error`, and `complete` methods.
-Every pipe also has a `subscribe` where you can listen for next, error, and complete events.
-Next values can be transformed, errors signify that something went wrong, and complete means that no more next values or errors will be passed through this pipe.
+Every pipe has a `next` and `complete` method.
+Every pipe also has a `subscribe` where you can listen for next, errors, and complete events.
+Next values can be transformed and complete means that no more next values or errors will be passed through this pipe.

 #### [Pipe API](./api)